Here’s a secret – the easiest way to stay hydrated is to upgrade what you drink.

 Plain yerba mate has a bitter smoky flavor which I am not particularly crazy about.
 One standard serving of Perrier contains 99 mg of caffeine, making it a great natural alternative to pre-workout drinks.

-It’s just 35 calories per gram including 7 grams cane sugar, 8 grams carbs, and zero sodium, making it a much healthier alternative to Red Bull, Monster, and Diet Coke.
+It’s just 35 calories per gram including 7 grams of cane sugar, 8 grams of carbs, and zero sodium, making it a much healthier alternative to Red Bull, Monster, and Diet Coke.
 It’s available in 3 flavors, namely tangerine, pomegranate, and grapefruit.